ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 #### | Dev Dependencies

-- [Sass](https://www.npmjs.com/package/sass) | JS-compiled version of Sass CSS pre-processer
+- [Sass](https://www.npmjs.com/package/sass) | JS-compiled version of Sass CSS pre-processor

 ### FOLLOW PROGRESS

 [tornadoaction.com](https://www.tornadoaction.com) is live if you want to follow the progress in real-time.
-These are just a few of the many punch-list items I'll be starting on over the next couple days:
+Here's a couple upcoming tasks from my punch-list:

 1. refactor component composition
 1. add Jest unit tests
 1. figure out how to cache maps to save on renders and requests
 1. translate current web functionality into React Native version

-You can also check for updates on [Twitter](https://www.twitter.com/ephcoding) or check out the code on [Github](https://github.com/ephcoding/app__tornado-action).
+You can also follow me on [Twitter](https://www.twitter.com/ephcoding) and see the code on [Github](https://github.com/ephcoding/app__tornado-action).

 ### WRAP IT UP

-I'm doing this whole learn-in-public thing so I can build apps of value as soon as possible.
 If you see something broken, misinterpreted, lacking in approach/design, or flat out fucked up, I want to know.
-If you made it this far, thank you and congratulations.
-You've earned yourself a drink.

 - Email | ephcoding@gmail.com
 - GitHub | [ephcoding](https://www.github.com/ephcoding)